-Overall, vaccines are incredibly effective, but if vaccination rates in U.S. communities fall below the needed levels for “community protection”, infectious diseases that we no longer see as often in this country can easily come back causing vulnerable people of all ages to get seriously ill.
-And, if we stopped vaccinating, even the few cases we have in the U.S. could very quickly become tens or hundreds of thousands of cases.
+Vaccines not only keep individuals healthy, they also help keep communities healthy.
+However, when vaccination rates in communities fall below the needed levels for “community immunity” (also known as “community protection” and “herd immunity”), infectious diseases that we no longer see as often in this country can easily come back, causing vulnerable people of all ages to get seriously ill.
+If we stop vaccinating in the U.S., we could easily have tens or hundreds of thousands of cases of diseases.

 Recent outbreaks of several other vaccine-preventable diseases have also caused serious illness and even death among people of all ages in the United States.
 There have been multi-state outbreaks of hepatitis A among various populations including the homeless and drug users, and universities in the U.S. continue to experience outbreaks of mumps (defined by CDC as 3 or more cases linked by time and place) and meningococcal serogroup B disease, requiring outbreak control efforts including the vaccination of thousands of students.